 - The CPD Blog - posting their unique insights into public diplomacy questions of our time

-- PD Magazine - the student-run semi-annual publication produced by the USC Association of Public Diplomacy Scholars (APDS) is published with the support of the USC Center on Public Diplomacy and the USC Dornsife School of International Relations
+- PD Magazine - the student-run semi-annual publication produced by the USC Association of Public Diplomacy Scholars (APDS) is published with the support of the USC Center on Public Diplomacy, the MPD program and the USC Dornsife School of International Relations

 - CPD Best Student Paper Prize - this prize recognizes and publicizes an outstanding contribution to the field by a first-year graduate student in USC's Master of Public Diplomacy program

 - Events - CPD partners with various student organizations to bring the most interesting speakers to campus

 - Travel to India, China, Brazil, Indonesia and beyond - CPD has offered support and a blogging platform to MPD students traveling as a group to do PD field research

 - APDS Annual Conference - financial and in-kind support is provided by CPD to mount these thematic student-run conferences

 - CPD Doctoral Dissertation Grants - are intended to recognize and support the work of emerging scholars from around the world engaged in cutting-edge research on public diplomacy

 See what students are saying about CPD here:

 As a research intern and blog manager, working at CPD has been an invaluable addition to my experience as an MPD student.
 In my internship, I was able to delve into a research question I was passionate about with a senior State Department Public Diplomat.
 Moreover, being blog manager has given me professional skills and practice in content management and communication with PD academics and practitioners.